Slipstream-Group/sketchbox-docs/docs/faq.md

 ## Can I create a measure that will change the HVAC system type?

-Yes, you can change the HVAC system type using the custom "HVAC System Type" measure.
+Yes, you can change the HVAC system type using the custom "HVAC System Type" parameter in a user-defined measure.

 ## How can I model an un-conditioned space?